Last updated on

-Email delivery means that the email has been successfully delivered to the receiving server.
-On the other hand, email deliverability means that the email has successfully reached the recipient’s inbox.
-It is possible to have a good email delivery but poor email deliverability but not the other way around.
-That is because when an email reaches the receiving server it is only allowed by ESP to reach the inbox if the sender has a high sender reputation score.
-If not, then the email is not allowed to reach the recipient's inbox.
+Email delivery is when the email reaches the recipient's server.
+On the other hand, email deliverability is when the sent email reaches the recipient’s inbox successfully.
+It is possible to have good email delivery but poor email deliverability but not the other way around.
+Or the email goes into the spam folder and never reaches the recipient.

 A promotional email is sent to induce the customer to open it.
 If 40 subscribers out of your 2000 don’t get the email, it is still a 98% deliverability rate.
 But the open rate might hover just above 20-40%.
 It means that your message is in your recipients' spam folders.

-You can avoid being marked as a spammer with high deliverability rates with a spam detecting filters set up by the various ESPs.
-Adhere to the industry best practices to ensure that your mass email sending doesn’t get you marked as a spammer.
+You can avoid being marked as a spammer with high deliverability rates with spam-detecting filters set up by the various ESPs.
+Adhere to the industry best practices to ensure your mass email sending doesn’t get you marked as a spammer.

 The average email deliverability rate in the world is 80%.
-An email deliverability rate upwards of 95% is considered a good email deliverability rate.
+An email deliverability rate upwards of 95% is considered a reasonable email deliverability rate.
 Reaching a 100% deliverability rate is ideal.

-Still, it is unrealistic because many factors, some of which are in our control and some not, affect email deliverability.
+Still, it is unrealistic because many factors affect email deliverability, some of which are in our control and some not.
 The recipient's inbox is full and technical problems like authentication issues can cause your emails to bounce and increase bounce rates.

 An email bounces when it fails to reach the recipient’s inbox, social tab, or spam folder, and the recipient never has a chance to see it.
 There are two types of email bounce: soft and hard bounce.